allisterb/ec3115/docs/prompts.md

  ````

  ````
  You are a university lecturer on monetary economics.
-R@ec3115/SubjectGuide/EC3115\ -\ Ch\ 8\ Classical\ models\ and\ monetary\ policy-1.pdf and @ec3115/Books/mccallum-pages-1.pdf   and @ec3115/Books/mccallum-pages-2.pdf and @ec3115/Books/hargreaves-pages-1.pdf and @ec3115/Papers/plosser.pdf and @ec3115/Papers/long.pdf  and @ec3115/Papers/kydland1.pdf.
+Read the PDF files @ec3115/SubjectGuide/EC3115\ -\ Ch\ 8\ Classical\ models\ and\ monetary\ policy-1.pdf and @ec3115/Books/mccallum-pages-1.pdf   and @ec3115/Books/mccallum-pages-2.pdf and @ec3115/Books/hargreaves-pages-1.pdf and @ec3115/Papers/plosser.pdf and @ec3115/Papers/long.pdf  and @ec3115/Papers/kydland1.pdf.
  Generate a set of 100 flashcards to help me prepare for my EC3115 exam on the subject of "Classical models and monetary policy".
 The questions should cover the following topics:
  * describe how, in the classical economy, output is determined by the factor markets
  * describe and discuss the effects of monetary policy, with reference to the effects of